Stagecoach South Scotland: Restructuring

-Stagecoach East Scotland announced in June 2025 that it proposed to close its Cowdenbeath depot the following July, resulting in the closure of the Rennies operation after nearly 20 years of Stagecoach ownership and risking the loss of 60 jobs at the depot.
-Bookings for Rennies' coaching operation stopped being taken following the announcement, however school services operated from Cowdenbeath are to operate as normal despite the proposed closure.
+Stagecoach also announced in June 2025 that it proposed to close its Cowdenbeath depot the following July, resulting in the closure of the Rennies operation after nearly 20 years of Stagecoach ownership and risking the loss of 60 jobs at the depot.
+Bookings for Rennies' coaching operation stopped being taken following the announcement; however, school services operated from Cowdenbeath are to operate as normal despite the proposed closure.